 In other words, a paleo approach to nutrition.
 It makes sense.
 There is no ONE PALEO DIET.
-Throughout history human’s food, they foraged, hunted and sourced locally.
+Throughout history human food was foraged, hunted, and sourced locally.
 While some had great success with hunting and fishing, others relied heavily on plant matter.
 Some of our ancestors ate a very high carb, while others primarily ate protein.
 However, one thing is for sure, fat was important across the board!

 From the agricultural revolution to the widespread use of sugar and the onset of shelf-stable, nutritionally depleted foods, our health has deteriorated as a society.
 Now many people are forced to depend on calorie-rich foods lacking in essential nutrients.
 While this issue is a deeper, systemic problem, we are dedicated to helping everyone have access to real food and the information to make empowered choices.

 Getting back to an ancestral template is step one, but sometimes we have other factors at play, from autoimmunity to insulin resistance.
 I’ve broken down for you each of the nutritional tools that I used to regain my health, through a self-assessment template, so you can figure out which one is best for YOU!